 The Council will determine through its Annual Investment Strategy (AIS) which instruments it will use, giving priority to the security and liquidity (in that order) of its invested monies.
-The investments will be categorised as 'Specified' or 'Non-Specified' based on the criteria set out by the CLG (now MHCLG) in its Investment Guidance February2018 (as amended).
+The investments will be categorised as 'Specified' or 'Non-Specified' based on the criteria set out by Government in its Investment Guidance February2018 (as amended).